johnbender/jqm-rails/doc/post.md

 ## Setting Up

-The recommended includes for the `head` of a non-Rails jQuery Mobile document looks something like:
+All jQuery mobile applications expect a certain set of includes in a particular order.
+When integrating with Rails the [default recommendations](http://jquerymobile.com/demos/1.1.0/docs/pages/page-anatomy.html) made in the jQuery Mobile documentation require some slight alterations.
+The recommended configuration looks something like:

 ```html
 <link rel="stylesheet" href="$CDN/jquery.mobile.css"/>